Welcome to Mr. Holden's Website!

-In P.E. class we are completing our fall fitness tests for the year and setting personal goals for improving.
-Each class we review and practice skills that will help them reach their goals and become a more fit and healthy person.
+In P.E. class we are completing our fall fitness tests for the year and setting personal goals.
+We review and practice skills that will help reach our health and fitness goals.
+Developing a healthy body, a healthy mind, a healthy spirit.

 In Physical Education, students participate in a variety of funtional fitness. sport and swimming activities each class throughout the year.
 The skills they learn are developed throughout the school year to be transfered into their personal life outside of school.
 Sport specific skills like throwing, catching, kicking and other manipulative and locomotive skills are incorporated into each class lesson with games and activities that will enhance their learning throughout the year.
-This allows students to develop these skills improving confidence.
+This allows students to develop these skills improving confidence as they go.
 If they have difficulty learning the skill the first time, they will be exposed to it again the next time it is presented during the year.
 Their grade each marking period will be based on their attendance, level of class participation, along with special projects and tests.
 If a student is not participating in class, a doctor or parent note will be required for them to be excused.
 I look forward to having a great year.

 10 General Physical Skills

 Our goal is optimum physical competence, in all of these general physical skills.